medrunner-services/api-client-ts/docs/reference/websockets-events.md

 ### OrgSettingsUpdate

-Triggers when an org settings are updated.
+Triggers when org settings are updated.

 Returns a <TypeLink name="OrgSettings" /> object that has a <TypeLink name="PublicOrgSettings" /> and, if the user is a staff member, a <TypeLink name="StaffOrgSettings" /> .